Characters of Sonic the Hedgehog: Shadow the Hedgehog

 According to official profiles, Shadow was created 50 years ago by Professor Gerald Robotnik as the "Ultimate Life Form", which is ageless and immortal.
 Sharp witted and seemingly always on the edge, once he has set himself to a goal, he will do whatever it takes to accomplish it, regardless of any danger.
 After the trauma of the death of his only friend, Maria Robotnik, Shadow strives to fulfill his purpose and keep the promise he made to her.
-Although his relationship with Sonic seems to have developed from antagonistic to friendly rivalry, animosity from not understanding their different mindsets still occurs.
+Although his relationship with Sonic seems to have developed from antagonistic to friendly rivalry, animosity from not understanding each other's mindsets still occurs.

 However, Shadow shares a lot of similarities with Sonic.
 He can perform spin attacks common to Sonic, which are a variation on the tendency for hedgehogs to roll into tight balls for protection.
 Additionally, with the power of a Chaos Emerald, Shadow can warp time and space with Chaos Control.
 Shadow is also able to use a variety of other Chaos powers, such as "Chaos Spear" and "Chaos Blast".

 Using the power of the seven Chaos Emeralds, Shadow uses his super transformation to transform into Super Shadow and gains new abilities of flight and near invulnerability, with normal abilities of speed and enhanced Chaos powers.